While most sales teams love finding a red hot lead they can immediately convert into a customer, finding hot leads is tough.

 If you run a small business, a great way to generate cold sales leads without marketing emails is to use social media.

-Emails can be detailed, but social media platforms like Facebook, Instagram, and Twitter help you engage with cold leads via shorter content like photos, infographics, and videos.
+Emails can be detailed, but social media platforms like Facebook, Instagram, LinkedIn, and Twitter help you engage with cold leads via shorter content like photos, infographics, and videos.

 For example, client testimonials are the perfect piece of content to share on social media.